 The Incorrect Education in Our Homes and Schools

 This then directs one to question, "What is the true value of education, relationships, and perhaps even life itself?"
-The answer is best found in the world's constant third best selling novel The Little Prince.
-The essentials are always not what many long for, for it this be the case, the world would have been better long time ago.
+The answer is best found in the world's constant third best-selling novel The Little Prince.
+The essentials are always not what many long for, for if this is the case, the world would have been better a long time ago.
 In the eyes of a child, everything is basic, plain, and simple.
 Driven by simple needs, a child only asks for what is needed.
 There is no wonder then why the Master beckoned us to be 'as a child.'

 Trust, Silence, and Relationships

 Many do not seem to know the difference between being quiet and being silent.
 When one chooses to be quiet, it is because the circumstances he or she may be in force him/her to do so.
-It is imposed to the person to be quiet.
-Funny thing about being quiet is that the person can still do something which will cause noise such as stump feet, clap hands, rattle a can, and more.
-Being quiet simply means not opening one’s mouth to talk, speak, yell, scream, etc. Being silent is different; not even a pin drop can be heard.
-Perhaps only the beating heart can be heard on the background or the ticking sound of a wall clock.
+It is imposed on the person to be quiet.
+The funny thing about being quiet is that the person can still do something which will cause noise such as stump feet, clap hands, rattle a can, and more.
+Being silent simply means not opening one’s mouth to talk, speak, yell, scream, etc. Being silent is different; not even a pin drop can be heard.
+Perhaps only the beating heart can be heard in the background or the ticking sound of a wall clock.
 In fact, being silent means willingly avoiding or producing any sound.
 Notice that such is self-imposed; the person chooses to avoid producing sound.